Egmond Gospels

 The Egmond Gospels (Evangeliarium van Egmond) is a 9th-century Gospel Book written in Latin and accompanied by illustrations.
-It is named after the Egmond Abbey, to which it was given by Dirk II, and where it remained for six centuries.
+It is named after Egmond Abbey in what is now the Netherlands, to which it was given by Dirk II and his wife Hildegard, and where it remained for six centuries.
 It is most famous for being the earliest surviving manuscript showing scenes with Dutch people and buildings, and represents one of the oldest surviving Christian art treasures from the Netherlands.
 The manuscript has been owned by the Royal Library of the Netherlands since 1830.

 Codicological information

 The manuscript consists of 218 vellum folios measuring 232 by 207 mm.
 Its Latin text is written in a single column of Carolingian minuscule of 20 lines measuring 156 by 126 mm.
 Its original binding was made of oak boards covered in gold and set with gemstones, which is described in the "Rijmkroniek van Holland" (Rhyming Chronicle of Holland) that was written around 1300.
 In another description from 1805, Hendrik van Wijn describes a binding of wooden boards covered in brown leather, unmarked except for the date 1574.
 This is likely the year when the valuable binding was removed.
 The binding was replaced again in 1830 when it was acquired by the Royal Library of the Netherlands, and once more in 1949 with a calfskin parchment after it appeared that the previous hard-glued spine caused damage.
 Its current binding is made of white goat's skin and dates to a restoration in 1995.